nnichols/nnichols.github.io/_posts/dnd/krug/2019-02-17-an-invitation.markdown

 The apparition approaches them and once again demands information, "Who...
 Dare...
 Trespass...
 Here?"

-The silence is deafening, until Krug leaps out with a hearty, "Hey."
+The silence is deafening, until Krug leaps out with a hearty, "KRUG."
 The barbarian slowly and stealthily reaches for the bush, and with profound speed rips the tall man back onto his feet.

 Sensing his intellect is needed, he asks the specter for its name.